-Under revision for Fall 2009.
-Please return to the website or contact the office of the Registrar for current status.
+Under revision for Fall 2010.
+Please return to the website or contact the Registrar's Office for current status.

 Many students today are seeking mid-life career changes to enter the ministry.
 These students occasionally have already graduated from college and are well-educated, yet they may lack the particular biblical education necessary to minister adequately to others.
 For this reason WJU has a special program for those who come to a Christian university having already completed a baccalaureate degree.